Dynamically syndetic sets and the combinatorics of syndetic, idempotent filters: Introduction

 Let us briefly narrow the discussion from filters to ultrafilters. \emph{Ultrafilters on $\N$} -- maximal filters on $\N$, whose existence is guaranteed by Zorn's lemma -- are combinatorial objects with a deep and important history in the study of topological dynamics, especially in applications to combinatorial number theory \cite{bergelson_2010}.
 The set $\beta \N$ of ultrafilters -- identifiable with the Stone-\Cech{} compactification of $\N$ -- is a multifaceted topological and algebraic object, the structure of which is behind many of the aforementioned applications.
 For the purposes of this introduction, it suffices to know that $\beta \N$ is a compact Hausdorff space, and that there is a natural way to lift addition from $\N$ to $\beta \N$, turning $\beta \N$ into a semigroup: if $\family$ and $\familytwo$ are ultrafilters, then

 is an ultrafilter.
-The repeated addition of the principal ultrafilter $\{A \subseteq \N \ | \ 1 \in A\}$ on the left turns $\beta \N$ in to a (non-metrizable) topological dynamical system.
+The repeated addition of the principal ultrafilter $\{A \subseteq \N \ | \ 1 \in A\}$ on the left turns $\beta \N$ into a (non-metrizable) topological dynamical system.

 An ultrafilter $\family$ is called \emph{idempotent} if $\family = \family + \family$.
 Idempotency of ultrafilters is closely related to proximality in topological dynamics \cite[Sec.
 19.3]{hindman_strauss_book_2012} and to finite sums sets in additive combinatorics \cite[Sec.
 5.2]{hindman_strauss_book_2012}.
 An ultrafilter is called \emph{minimal} if it is \emph{uniformly recurrent} (see \cref{sec_top_dynamics}) under the dynamics just described.
 Minimality of ultrafilters is closely related to uniform recurrence \cite[Sec.
 19.3]{hindman_strauss_book_2012} and piecewise syndeticity \cite[Sec.
 4.4]{hindman_strauss_book_2012}.
 At the intersection of all of these ideas are Furstenberg's \emph{central sets} \cite[Def.
 8.3]{furstenberg_book_1981}, combinatorially-rich, dynamically-defined subsets of $\N$ introduced to aid in the topological dynamical approach to problems in Ramsey theory.
-Bergelson and Hindman \cite{bergelson_hindman_1990} used ultrafilters to classify the family of central sets: a set is central if and only if it belongs to a minimal, idempotent ultrafilter.\\
+It is a result of Bergelson, Hindman, and Weiss \cite{bergelson_hindman_1990} that a subset of $\N$ is central if and only if it belongs to a minimal, idempotent ultrafilter on $\N$.

 There is no obstruction to extending the familiar definition of sums of ultrafilters in \eqref{eqn_sum_of_families_intro} to arbitrary families: if $\family$ and $\familytwo$ are families, the sum $\family + \familytwo$ defined in \eqref{eqn_sum_of_families_intro} is again a family.
-But while there are books written about the algebra of ultrafilters (we cite, eg., \cite{hindman_strauss_book_2012} frequently in this work), the algebra of families appears to be largely unexplored.
+But while there are books written about the algebra of ultrafilters (we cite, eg., \cite{hindman_strauss_book_2012} frequently in this work), the algebra of families appears to be much less explored.
+For filters, the sum in \eqref{eqn_sum_of_families_intro} appears first, to our knowledge, in Berglund and Hindman \cite{berglund_hindman_1984}.
 We define a family $\family$ to be \emph{idempotent} if $\family \subseteq \family + \family$.
 (See \cref{sec_trans_inv_and_idempotent_families} for a discussion on containment versus equality.)
-This definition generalizes the definition of ``idempotent filter'' in Krautzberger \cite{Krautzberger_2009}, the only related reference of which we know.
+This definition generalizes the notion of ``idempotent filter'' that appears implicitly in Papazyan \cite{papazyan_1989} and explicitly in Krautzberger \cite{Krautzberger_2009}.

 In the setting of topological dynamics, the canonical example of an idempotent filter is one of the form

 where $x$ is a point in a dynamical system $(X,T)$ and the upward arrow indicates the upward closure of the collection of sets.
 That $\family$ is a filter is clear.
 To see that this is an idempotent filter, one needs only to show and interpret the following: for all open $U \subseteq X$ containing $x$,